MiniManch/MiniManch/README.md

-### 🌊 Currently working on an internal company informational website for 10Bis!
+### 🌊 Currently desgining a internal company informational website for 10Bis!
-### 🏃‍♂️ On my journey to become a developer via @Developer_Institue_IL
+### 🏋️‍♂️ Working hard to master my Web Development skills via @Developer_Institue_IL

 <!--
 **MiniManch/MiniManch** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.